“So, that means he’ll make it.”

 At this point, let me be straightforward: I didn’t like the movie.
 To me, it felt very paint by numbers.
 The absolute low point was the (paraphrased) quote above.
 The NASA people are discussing Mark’s survival odds and doing the math.
 They arrive at the conclusion that he’ll make it.
 The NASA director makes the obvious observation: unless something bad happens.
 And, lo and behold, in the very next shot, another random bit of disaster strikes our poor suffering Mark.
 The movie features a lot of cheering successes and fist pumping brouhaha which mostly felt out of place to me.
 Mark’s psychological developement doesn’t match what he’s actually going through to me.
 He’s a hero, squared.

-And I’m sorry, but after ‘Newsroom’, you just cannot cast Jeff Daniels in a serious role anymore….he will always be anchorman Will McAvoy.
+And I’m sorry, but after ‘Newsroom’, you just can’t cast Jeff Daniels in a straight role anymore….he will always be anchorman Will McAvoy.

 My conclusion: if you want to be kept on the edge of your seat in a NASA adventure, watch Apollo 13 (1995).